Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Addition to the numerical experiments

 We compare the performances given by the choice of $\Kp$ between the direct, independent Metropolis and random-walk Metropolis ($\delta \in [-0.5,0.5]$) schemes, with a refreshment set to an orthogonal switch at fixed time $\rmT$ and $\lambdab=0$, corresponding to \Cref{algo:update_Ext_Forward_MCMC}.

 For the anisotropic Gaussian distribution of \Cref{sec:gaussian}, we set $\rmT=500$ ($\sim 55$ events in average).
-The autocorrelation functions for the potential $U$, the squared norm $\norm{x}^2$ and $x$ are represented on Fig. \ref{fig:Gauss_Num_Pick} for $N=400$, as long as the respective boxplots.
+The autocorrelation functions for the potential $U$, the squared norm $\norm{x}^2$ and $x$ are represented on Fig. \ref{fig:Gauss_Num_Pick} for $d=400$, as long as the respective boxplots.
 All schemes show similar decorrelation behavior for $x$, but for the potential and the norm, the sampling scheme mixing the less (random-Walk Metropolis) is the slowest and the sampling scheme mixing the most (direct) is the fastest.
 The direct sampling scheme is also more efficient regarding the norm.

-For the mixture of Gaussian distributions considered in \Cref{sec:mixgaussian}, \Cref{tab:Ran_ESS} and \Cref{tab:Ran_ESS_2} summarize the ESS for $x$ and $\norm{x}^2$ for $d=2,4$ and $5$.
+For the mixture of Gaussian distributions considered in \Cref{sec:mixgaussian}, \Cref{tab:Ran_ESS} summarizes the ESS for $x$ and $\norm{x}^2$ for $d=2,4$ and $5$.
 At very small dimension $d=2$, less-mixing schemes based on Metropolis updates appears to be slightly faster but quickly, as dimension increases, results are similar.